The short answer — who’s hiring right now

 How many tech layoffs in 2026?+

-Over 61,000 tech employees were laid off in Q1 2026 alone — a 15% increase from the 52,000 figure reported just two weeks prior.
-Year-to-date estimates now exceed 85,000.
-Major cuts include Oracle (20,000–30,000), Amazon (16,000), Dell (~11,000), Block/Square (4,000), Meta (1,500+), Broadcom (1,200), and Cisco (700).
+Nearly 80,000 tech employees were laid off in Q1 2026, with almost 48% of cuts attributed to AI and automation.
+Year-to-date estimates now exceed 90,000.
+Major cuts include Oracle (20,000–30,000), Amazon (16,000), Dell (~11,000), Block/Square (4,000), Meta (1,500+), Broadcom (1,200), Cisco (700), plus April additions like GoPro (145) and Pendo (90).

 Which companies had the biggest AI layoffs?+